The diurnal cycle and temporal trends of surface winds: Data and Methods

 \subsection{Data.}

 The main results of this study are based on the ERA5 reanalysis~\cite[][]{Hersbach-Bell-Berrisford-et-al-2020:era5}, the fifth-generation atmospheric reanalyses of the European Centre for Medium-Range Weather Forecasts (ECMWF).
-The spatial resolution of the ERA5 is 0.25\degree{}, and its temporal resolution is one hour.
+The spatial resolution of the ERA5 data is 0.25\degree{}, and its temporal resolution is one hour.
 The ERA5 first spanned the time period from 1979 to the present day and then also included data from 1950 to 1978; we analyzed the entire period from the beginning of 1950 to the end of 2021, for a total of 72 years.
-Among the many variables and measures of the ERA5, we focus on the surface (10 m) winds and sensible heat flux.
+Among the many variables and measurands of the ERA5, we focus on the surface (10 m) winds and sensible heat flux.
 To our knowledge, the ERA5 is the only reanalysis that provides hourly data, which are essential in analyzing the diurnal cycles of the wind.
+In addition, it provides high spatial resolution (0.25\degree{}) global data in comparison to other global reanalysis sources.

 In addition to the analysis of the ERA5 surface winds, we also analyzed the wind data of 406 meteorological stations in the USA, provided by the National Climatic Data Center (NCDC); see \href{www.ncdc.noaa.gov}{www.ncdc.noaa.gov}.
 The temporal resolution of these stations is 20 minutes; most of the stations span the period from 2009 to 2018.
 We also analyze global wind data of the NCDC, from 1973 to 2021.
-We focus only on stations that had more than 80\% of valid data points.
-The number of analyzed stations (generally) increased with time, from 1281 in 1973 to 6718 in 2021, with up and down fluctuations over the years.
+We focus only on stations that had more than 80\% of valid measurements.
+The number of analyzed stations (generally) increased with time, from 1281 in 1973 to 6718 in 2021, with variability over the years.